MellowPlayer/MellowPlayer/docs/users/faq.rst

     sudo chmod 644 /usr/lib/chromium/libwidevinecdmadapter.so

-There is a message saying that the browser is not supported.
+There is a message saying that the browser is not supported or outdated.
 What can I do?
 ----------------------------------------------------------------------------

 If you get the following (or similar) error message::